princeton-nlp/SWE-agent/hackathon/evaluation/note.md

 - Want good stats for multiple agent calls to get aggregate metrics to know what to prioritize

+# Current Programmatic Patterns
+python3 hackathon/evaluation/evaluate.py
+python -m swebench.harness.run_evaluation \
+    --predictions_path /path/to/all_preds.jsonl \
+    --max_workers 1
+    --run_id test

+TODO:
+[] Fix the issue where some questions fail bc they try to install a yanked package (types-pkg_resources).
+To replicate, simply run with question_index = 0
+[] Add support for invoking the swebench evaluator after running the agent [] Add support for meaningful parsing of the logs, using reference info from the question
+  - Did we find the right file
+  - Did we edit at least some of the right lines
+  - Did our edit overlap with the gold edits in any way?

 # Current Default Patterns

 ## Run